Amarillo Wrongful Death Lawyers

 When you lose a loved one as a result of someone else’s negligence or wrongdoing, the grief and anguish are unimaginable.
 Money will not make it right, but it can help with the practical concerns your family now faces.
 The death of a loved one also creates financial burdens and may place your family’s financial future in jeopardy.
 A wrongful death lawsuit can help you get back on your feet.
-The Amarillo wrongful death lawyers of Wood Law Firm LLP, are here to fight for you.
+Our wrongful death lawyers in Amarillo are here to fight for you.

 Wrongful death and survival actions are two separate claims.
-Wrong death compensates the loved ones of the person who died.
+Wrongful death compensates the loved ones of the person who died.
 Proceeds of a survival action are paid to the estate of the deceased.

 Damages in the survival action are damages your loved one could have recovered through a personal injury lawsuit had they survived.
 This includes: